This page traces the history of the highway itself – also see Highway 7 Buildings.

 Builders encountered black peat in the swamp.
 Engineer Gene Neville described it: “I remember we loaded the black peat swamps with about a 15 foot lift of good dirt and then drilled down and set dynamite charges.
 We loaded and blasted the peat swamp – as much as five times.
 The black peat which had originally been as much as 12 feet in depth was now about the consistency of anthracite coal, possible three and a half feet in depth and as hard as a black rock.”

 1937 statistics showed that the new road carried 3,547 vehicles daily; Wayzata Blvd. carried 6,653.
-The picture at right is of Marie Hartmann next to a Highway 7 sign dated March 21, 1937.
+The picture below is of Marie Hartmann next to a Highway 7 sign dated March 21, 1937.

 THE (IN)FAMOUS TUNNEL